googlefonts/VTT-Deficiencies/README.md

 **Issues and suggestions:** More testing and documentation is needed.
 Make the Functions available for use for hinting Variable fonts.
 Longer term have the Autohinter output these function as part of the default Font Program output.

 ## Accent positioning and hinting

 **Note: bug / suggestion**

+**Autohinter output for x-axis Accent positioning is incorrect in Variable fonts**

 The current version of the VTT Autohinter outputs positioning code for both x and y direction positioning of accents above base glyphs.